Xilinx/mlir-aie/python/utils/README.md

         To better appreciate what this wrapper function does, we need to delve more deeply into the details on how trace units are configured.

 ### <u>Configure tile trace settings</u>
-Within the `func.func @sequence` block, we call a set of configuration register writes (`aiex.npu.write32`) to configure the tile trace units and (`aiex.npu.writebd_shimtile`) to configure the shimDMA.
+Within the `func.func @sequence` block, we call a set of configuration register writes (`aiex.npu.write32`) to configure the tile trace units and (`aiex.npu.writebd`) to configure the shimDMA.

 For a give AIE2 tile, we configure the trace control registers for the tile core and tile memory separately.
 There are 4 registers we generally use to configure the trace unit behavior.
 2 are for configuring the general trace control and the other 2 are to specify which events our tile's trace hardware is monitoring.